ppokojowczyk/pp-pulse-sink-switcher/README.md

 # pp-pulse-sink-switcher
-Simple Python tool for quickly changing sinks
+Simple Python tool for quickly changing sinks.
+All inputs are redirected to selected output sink and all other outputs are muted.

 ## Uses:
 tkinter, subprocess & re